JUARA POLICIES AND PROCEDURES

 In situations deemed appropriate by JUARA, JUARA may institute legal proceedings for monetary and/or equitable relief.

 8.2 Indemnity.
-In the operation of their Business, each Consultant shall refrain from all conduct that might be illegal, or harmful to the reputation of JUARA or its products, including but not limited to, conduct inconsistent with the public interest, that is discourteous, deceptive, misleading, unethical or immoral or any action that constitute such Consultant’s breach of any of the terms of this Agreement.
-Each Consultant shall:
+In the operation of their Business, each Guide shall refrain from all conduct that might be illegal, or harmful to the reputation of JUARA or its products, including but not limited to, conduct inconsistent with the public interest, that is discourteous, deceptive, misleading, unethical or immoral or any action that constitute such Guide’s breach of any of the terms of this Agreement.
+Each Guide shall:

-• Hold harmless and indemnify JUARA, its members, managers, officers, and employees and agents for any claims, damages or liabilities arising out of Consultant’s business practices, including such Consultant’s breach of any terms of these Policies and the Agreement.
+• Hold harmless and indemnify JUARA, its members, managers, officers, and employees and agents for any claims, damages or liabilities arising out of Guide’s business practices, including such Guide’s breach of any terms of these Policies and the Agreement.
 This indemnity specifically includes any attorneys’ fees incurred by JUARA as a result of the foregoing; and

-• Specifically authorizes JUARA to offset any such claims, costs, expenses, legal fees, damages or liabilities against any and all commissions payable to such Consultants.
+• Specifically authorizes JUARA to offset any such claims, costs, expenses, legal fees, damages or liabilities against any and all commissions payable to such Guides.

-If a Dispute arises relating to any relationship between or among JUARA, its Consultants, officers, employees, Consultants or vendors, or arising out of any products or services sold by JUARA, the parties agree to attempt in good faith to resolve any such dispute in an amicable and mutually satisfactory matter.
+If a Dispute arises relating to any relationship between or among JUARA, its Guides, officers, employees, Guides or vendors, or arising out of any products or services sold by JUARA, the parties agree to attempt in good faith to resolve any such dispute in an amicable and mutually satisfactory matter.

 In the event such efforts are unsuccessful, either Party may serve a Notice of Mediation/Arbitration on the other Party.
 Notice of Mediation/Arbitration shall be personally delivered or sent by prepaid registered airmail or air courier, and shall be effective upon receipt thereof by the Party to whom it is addressed.
 Proof of receipt shall be a receipt signed by an officer or responsible official of the Party to whom it is addressed.
 The Notice of Mediation/Arbitration shall be dated, and without prejudice to any right under the applicable rules permitting subsequent modifications, it shall specify the claims or issues that are to be addressed in the mediation/arbitration.
 The Parties shall thereafter schedule a mediation to occur in Utah County, Utah within forty-five (45) days of receipt of the Notice of Mediation/Arbitration.